HorstBaerbel/GBA-mem/README.md

 # Game Boy Advance faster EWRAM hack

 The GBA has 256kB of external work RAM in the form of an 128kx16 SRAM chip with 70ns (M68AS128DL70N6), 85ns ([μPD442012AGY-BB85X-MJH](http://www.dexsilicium.com/Nec_D442012AGY.pdf)), or even 120ns ([HY62LF16206A-LT12C](https://www.alldatasheet.com/datasheet-pdf/pdf/96180/HYNIX/HY62LF16206A.html)) access time, depending on the chip (good hardware database [here](https://gbhwdb.gekkio.fi/consoles/agb/).
 The regular EWRAM wait states are 3/3/6 clock cycles (for 1/2/4 bytes of data).
 Setting the [undocumented EWRAM wait states](http://problemkaputt.de/gbatek.htm#gbasystemcontrol) to 0Eh (1 wait state) allows you to speed up EWRAM access to 1 wait state (2/2/4 clock cycles).
-Setting it to 0Fh will lock up the GBA though, probably because 0 wait states are out of the specs of all SRAM chips ever used (access times < 62ns are needed).
+Setting it to 0Fh will crash / lock up the GBA though, probably because 0 wait states are out of the specs of all SRAM chips ever used (access times < 62ns are needed) and memory get corrupted (see [testing memory](#testing-memory)).
 But now 20 years later we have SRAM chips available with as low as 10ns access time.

 ## The hardware